call-report/public-docs/docs/datasources/attributes.md

 ### Relationship to Other Regulators Identification Schemes

-While the RSSD is the most prevelant and comprehsive identification scheme (with repect to the count and breadth of institutions covered), other Federal regulatory agencies use other institution identification schemes:
+While the RSSD is the most prevalent and comprehensive identification scheme (with respect to the count and breadth of institutions covered), other Federal regulatory agencies use other institution identification schemes:

 #### Federal Deposit Insurance Corporation (FDIC)